smatting/jira-pandoc-filter/README.md

 An attempt to escape the horrible JIRA editor.

 `jira_filter.py` is a [pandoc filter](https://pandoc.org/filters.html) that cleans up some of JIRA's html so that it can be converted to Markdown without too much loss.
+This is work in progress!

 This repo also contains script `a2md` that enables a somewhat crappy workflow: